 We disagree with any labels such as “progressive” or “conservative,” “left” or “right,” “right” or “wrong” … How can someone truly be well-informed in an ideological box or in the echo chamber of today’s most popular blogs?
 If you have a difference of opinion, we welcome it.

 In the years since the site was launched in 1996 it has gone through several design and editorial changes, evolving from a specialized web-search directory to the current format of a community-based news and content service.
-We welcome your participation and feedback, and of course encourage you to load up on disinformation goodies in our store.
+We welcome your participation and feedback.